CyVerse-learning-materials/SciApps_guide/step2.rst

         will be created in your Data Store home folder.
 Requesting access is a one-time operation.

-  2. Load any app form by clicking on an app name in the left panel, then click on 'or Browse DataStore' to open the browsing window.
+  2. Load any App form by clicking on an App name in the left panel.
+For any step that requires a file in put, click 'or Browse DataStore' to open browse the Data Store.

        .. tip::